BobSteagall/clang-builder/README.txt

     files installed into the staging directory by the stage-clang.sh script.
     The resulting TGZ file will be in the ./packages subdirectory.

+  * install-clang-tarball.sh - This script unpacks the TGZ file created by the packing script (pack-clang.sh) into the directory structure specified in the build variables script (clang-build-vars.sh).

   * make-clang-rpm.sh - This script creates an RPM of the compiler files installed into the staging directory by the stage-clang.sh script.
 The resulting RPM file will be in the ./packages subdirectory.